Wellspring Women’s Center is a haven – its dining room painted a rosy pink, peace-bringing paper cranes suspended from its ceiling.

 “We always celebrated Mother’s Day and Christmas Day and we always invited whole families,” Sister Claire said.

-In Wellspring’s early days, after Wellspring closed for the morning at 11 a.m., Sisters Catherine and Claire would pick up doughnuts to serve the following morning and also visit guests in their homes.
-Then, there was little need for elaborate records or bookkeeping.
+In Wellspring’s early days, after the center closed at 11 a.m., Sisters Catherine and Claire would pick up doughnuts to serve the following morning and then visit guests in their homes.

 “Being with our guests in their own environment was important,” Sister Claire said.
 “So what we would do is that we would go out, we would go visit people and help them organize their living space.”